 The Local Mitigation Trust, created pursuant the Second Agreement with a deposit of \$150,000 by USA Waste, is for mitigation projects in the local areas surrounding the landfill as recommended by the COC.
 In 2004, the COC recommended that the entire Local Mitigation Fund be utilized for County efforts to cleanup illegal dumping in the Temescal Valley area along the I-15 corridor from El Cerrito Road south to Lake Street.
 The BOS approved the COC recommendation on October 19, 2004.
 At the end of 2008, approximately one-half of the Trust Account had been used in this effort.
 In 2009, working collaboratively with the County's Code Enforcement Department, the COC recommended that an allocation not to exceed \$10,000 be used toward implementing the Clean Money Youth-Based Fundraising Program (Program) in the First and Second Supervisorial Districts.
 The BOS approved this recommendation on September 1, 2009, as well as an additional \$10,000 allocation for the Program in 2011.
-Since the inception of the Program in 2009, approximately 30 cleanup events took place within Temescal Valley, generating over \$15,000 for participating local youth-based programs/groups.
-In 2021, no cleanup events took place, and approximately \$4,700 remains available for cleanup events should the need arise.
+Since the inception of the Program in 2009, approximately 30 cleanup events took place within Temescal Valley, generating over \$15,000 for participating local youth based programs/groups.
+In 2021, no clean money events took place, and approximately \$4,700 remains available for cleanup events should the need arise.
 In October 2022, the COC recommended to allocate \$5,000 for new and replacement illegal dumping signage.
-Approximately \$4,000 was spent on the repairs/new signs, leaving roughly \$1,000 for additional signs or repairs.
-At the end of 2023, the Local Mitigation Trust Account had a balance of approximately \$74,000.
+These costs are expected to be realized in 2023.
+At the end of 2022, the Local Mitigation Trust Account had a balance of approximately \$77,000.